neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 An experiment will be carried out to tune and stress both implementations, measuring throughput and latency as strain effects surface.

+### Credits

+This work was carried out by Raamnath Mani & Neil Beveridge.

+## Take Aways - For the Impatient
+-   Non-blocking inbound and outbound IO performs much better in terms of linear scalability.
+A caveat is that all processing filters employed in the proxy must never block the execution stage threads i.e. they must use non-blocking outbound IO e.g. if config services are being contacted by filters synchronously.
+-   Time spent in GC is reduced significantly by Netty so long as the request and response buffers are not intercepted in processing filters.
+Doing so would drag the content into user space and cause an increase in GC utilisation.
+We chose to carefully expose only the minimum request and response data in the filter API so that the framework developers can make guarantees to filter developers about performance.
+-   Netty becomes non-linear in the face of a lot of inbound connection churn.
+The APR connector performs much better in this case.
+It should be noted that the performance characteristic is most predictable when a system in our control (e.g. loadbalancer) can guarantee that keep alives will be maintained with the proxy in the face of inbound connection churn.

 ## Method

 ### Equipment and Tool Specification